 The Scilly Isles remain a popular holiday destination for Brits and those visiting from overseas.
-Perhaps most famously, it was once the regular holiday haunt of Britain Harold Wilson.
+Perhaps most famously, it was once the regular holiday haunt of British Prime Minister Harold Wilson.

 The islands have an uplifting nickname – the Fortunate Isles – and this may well be to do with the fact that it gets such brilliant weather!

-Do you have any interesting facts about the Isle of Scilly that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Isle of Scilly?
+Share them in the comments below!

 loved this. little jimmy loves learning about these wonderful landmarks. my dog can now visit in his private jet.